nimadebi/Coinbird/README.md

 # Coinbird
-Simple discord bot to store coins in list for blackbird discord server: https://discord.gg/jBjudugeBa
+Simple discord bot to store coins in list and some extra features.

 Create your own .env file containing:\
 DISCORD_TOKEN=(your discord token)\